PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 * **Key:** Requests are authenticated by specifying the key associated with the service.
 * **Token:** Requests are authenticated by providing a JSON Web Token (JWT).

-By default, authentication is disabled for ACI services, and set to key-based authentication for AKS services (for which primary and secondary keys are automatically generated).
+By default, authentication is disabled for ACI services and set to key-based authentication for AKS services (for which primary and secondary keys are automatically generated).
 You can optionally configure an AKS service to use token-based authentication (which is not supported for ACI services).

 Assuming you have an authenticated session established with the workspace, you can retrieve the keys for a service by using the **get_keys** method of the **WebService** object associated with the service: